Sabyh/nd00333-capstone/README.md

-# MNIST classification using Microsoft Azure
+# MNIST Handwritten Digit Classification using Microsoft Azure

 In this capstone project I have took MNIST and iris open source dataset from kaggle and trains it with 2 distinct methods.
 First utilizing AutoML and afterward utilizing HyperDrive with tuned hyperparameters.
 The best model will later be conveyed and tried.